 We’ve gone full circle.
 From large group exercise in the 80s to personal training in the 90s meant to get more specific and direct answers to clients’ questions, back to big boot camps and group training that focus on fast movements and Workout Of the Day (WOD), or posts to social media that list a series of exercises that you should do without every asking what your goals and status are and that suppose every one of us is the same.

 Twenty-five years ago research was looking at the use of arms during aerobic dance exercise.
 Did arm work falsely elevate heart rate?
 That was the question.
 In my estimation, a ‘burpee” falsely creates “work” that elevates heart rate with a flurry of activity without actually providing movement that has benefit to real life or that encourages good posture in getting to the floor or rising (the action of a burpee).

 The same is true for boot camps that suggest you get strength and cardio in the same session.
 Moving quickly from one exercise to the next you are forced to reduce the amount of weight you lift compared to a focused strength training session.
 You may have an elevated heart rate but is it productive toward the goals you have?
 Or is it simply causing breathlessness and fatigue so you have the impression you’ve “worked hard?”
 And is it potentially setting you up for risk of injury by supporting more momentum.
 While you’re flipping tires are you being cued to use your legs and not your back, for instance?
 Or are you being encouraged to get the task done as quickly as possible?

 I’d love to hear your thoughts.
 Have you begun interval training programs only to drop out?
 Have you experienced any increase in injury from participating in boot camps or fast- moving workouts?
 On the flip side, have you experienced good results?

-If you or someone you know has a significant amount of weight to lose and you’re interested in applying to the beta group of Flipping 50’s Fit U send me an email.
-We’re launching in March to a limited number of women.
+If you or someone you know has a significant amount of weight to lose and you’re interested in applying to Flipping 50’s Fit U click here for more details.
+We’re currently holding a 50% off enrollment offer.